Who are family caregivers?

 o An adult family member or another individual who is an informal or unpaid provider of in-home community care to someone over 60 years of age or to an individual with Alzheimer’s disease or a related disorder with neurological and organic brain dysfunction

 o A grandparent or relative caregiver providing care for adult children with a disability, who are between 19 and 59 years of age.
 These caregivers must be age 55 years and older and cannot be the child’s parent

 Caring for someone who is elderly or disabled can be a rewarding experience, but it can also present challenges.
 We offer information and assistance to help family caregivers care for their loved one — and themselves.
-The purpose of support groups is to provide an opportunity for family caregivers to meet and develop a mutual support system that will help maintain the health and well being of its members.
+The purpose of meeting with other caregivers is to provide an opportunity to develop a mutual support system where ideas, tips, resources, and reassurance is shared amongst members.

-Support groups provide an opportunity for members to:
+Support meetings provide an opportunity for members to:

 o Exchange practical information on caregiving problems and solutions